LucyPill/Kanine_Means/README.md

 # Results/Conclusion/Summary
-With our analysis, we were able to answer the question that we posted at the beginning of this analysis.
-Does the vaccine have a positive impact in reducing pocket depth cause by gum disease?
+* Does the vaccine have a positive impact in reducing pocket depth cause by gum disease?